By Yip Jie Ying | Images as Credited

 “In the future, I hope to start a fund, much like the Saw Swee Hock Study Award, to provide students from average schools with opportunities to pursue their interests,” Daniel said.
 “I also hope to start a systemic form of mentorship, like that of the Boys’ Brigade but on a larger scale, for students in my community.”

 Giving back is a common theme echoed by many study award recipients, and Diyanah is no exception.
-As a Saw Swee Hock Study Award recipient, she hopes to give back to the College upon graduation by assisting with alumni relations and sponsoring an annual academic prize under the Philosophy, Politics and Economics (PPE) major.
+As a Saw Swee Hock Study Award recipient, she hopes to give back to the College upon graduation by assisting with alumni relations and sponsoring an annual academic prize under the Philosophy major.

 Now on a semester abroad at Columbia University, Diyanah was previously involved in a variety of activities at Yale-NUS, including the Cendana Residential College Activities Committee, the Mixed Martial Arts Association, and the Student Investment Group, where she helped organise the inaugural Singapore Asset Management Conference sponsored by J.P.
 Morgan.